automata-network/automata-dcap-attestation/rust-crates/libraries/dcap-rs/README.md

 - `sha2`
 - `p256`

-Make sure to include the following patches into your workspace `cargo.toml`.
+Make sure to include the following patches into your workspace `Cargo.toml`.

 ```
 [patch.crates-io]